Bedrock-OSS/bedrock-wiki-legacy/tutorials/remove-shadows.md

 ## Remove Entity Shadows for ALL Entities

+{% include info.html
-`warning:` Can crash your game, or get you rejected on Marketplace!
+  contents='Can crash your game, or get you rejected on Marketplace!'
+%}

 Change these lines in the `shadows.material` file under the Resource Pack / materials folder.